TITLE 41: FIRE PROTECTION

 3) The owner fails to have the conveyance inspected at required intervals.

-4) The owner fails to take corrective action as directed by the OSFM.
+4) The owner fails to take corrective action as directed by OSFM.

-h) When a Certificate of Operation has been suspended or cancelled or the conveyance has been placed out of service by the OSFM, no person shall operate the conveyance.
-The owner of the conveyance shall remediate the cause of the suspension or cancellation; shall have the conveyance reinspected; and shall apply to have a suspended Certificate of Operation reinstated or shall apply for a new Certificate of Operation to replace a cancelled certificate.
+h) When a Certificate of Operation has been suspended or cancelled or the conveyance has been placed out of service by OSFM or the Local Administrator, no person shall operate the conveyance.
+To re-enable use of the conveyance, the owner of the conveyance shall remediate the cause of the suspension or cancellation; shall have the conveyance reinspected; and shall apply to have a suspended Certificate of Operation reinstated and, prior to operation, shall wait to have the reinstatement granted or shall apply for and wait to receive a new Certificate of Operation to replace a cancelled certificate.